 Newsflash: Your baby can get cavities before they’re even walking!

+Recent parents may wonder when do babies get their first tooth.
 The first tooth usually says hello anywhere between three and 12 months—and even by this tender age your little one’s pearly whites may already be decaying.

 A combination of feeding habits at home and a delay in first visiting the dentist mean some parents are unaware that their babies’ young teeth may be developing problems.